Childhood Apraxia of Speech

 - Showing patience when your child does want to speak

 - Being positive about your child’s efforts

-- Modelling to others how to be supportive of your child’s attempts to communicate
+- Modeling to others how to be supportive of your child’s attempts to communicate

 - Being generally supportive and encouraging to your child